Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Yang Liu}(M'21) is currently a research associate professor working at the School of Computer Science and Engineering, Sun Yat-sen University.
-He received his Ph.D. degree from Xidian University, Xi'an, in 2019.
-His current research interests include video understanding, computer vision, and cognitive reasoning.
+He received his Ph.D. degree from Xidian University in 2019.
+His current research interests include multi-modal cognitive reasoning and causal relation discovery.
+He is the recipient of the First Prize of the Third Guangdong Province Young Computer Science Academic Show.
 He has authorized and co-authorized more than 20 papers in top-tier academic journals and conferences.
-He has been serving as a reviewer for numerous academic journals and conferences such as IEEE TIP, TNNLS, TMM, TCSVT, TCyb, CVPR, ICCV, and ECCV. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Guanbin Li}(M'15) is currently an associate professor in School of Computer Science and Engineering, Sun Yat-Sen University.
+He has been serving as a reviewer for numerous academic journals and conferences such as TPAMI, TIP, TNNLS, TMM, TCSVT, CVPR, ICCV, ECCV, AAAI, and ACM MM.
+More information can be found on his personal website https://yangliu9208.github.io. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Guanbin Li}(M'15) is currently an associate professor in School of Computer Science and Engineering, Sun Yat-Sen University.
 He received his PhD degree from the University of Hong Kong in 2016.
 His current research interests include computer vision, image processing, and deep learning.
 He is a recipient of ICCV 2019 Best Paper Nomination Award.
-He has authorized and co-authorized on more than 70 papers in top-tier academic journals and conferences.
+He has authorized and co-authorized on more than 100 papers in top-tier academic journals and conferences.
 He serves as an area chair for the conference of VISAPP.
 He has been serving as a reviewer for numerous academic journals and conferences such as TPAMI, IJCV, TIP, TMM, TCyb, CVPR, ICCV, ECCV and NeurIPS. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Liang Lin}(M'09, SM'15) is a Full Professor of computer science at Sun Yat-sen University.
 He served as the Executive Director and Distinguished Scientist of SenseTime Group from 2016 to 2018, leading the R\&D teams for cutting-edge technology transferring.
-He has authored or co-authored more than 200 papers in leading academic journals and conferences, and his papers have been cited by more than 18,000 times.
+He has authored or co-authored more than 200 papers in leading academic journals and conferences, and his papers have been cited by more than 26,000 times.
 He is an associate editor of IEEE Trans.Neural Networks and Learning Systems and IEEE Trans.
-Human-Machine Systems, and served as Area Chairs for numerous conferences such as CVPR, ICCV, SIGKDD and AAAI.
+Multimedia, and served as Area Chairs for numerous conferences such as CVPR, ICCV, SIGKDD and AAAI.
 He is the recipient of numerous awards and honors including Wu Wen-Jun Artificial Intelligence Award, the First Prize of China Society of Image and Graphics, ICCV Best Paper Nomination in 2019, Annual Best Paper Award by Pattern Recognition (Elsevier) in 2018, Best Paper Dimond Award in IEEE ICME 2017, Google Faculty Award in 2012.
 His supervised PhD students received ACM China Doctoral Dissertation Award, CCF Best Doctoral Dissertation and CAAI Best Doctoral Dissertation.
 He is a Fellow of IET/IAPR. \end{IEEEbiography}